5 Hinterland hikes to take your breath away

 icon

-5. Gheerrulla Falls
+Gheerrulla Falls

-This hike is part of the Sunshine Coast Hinterland Great Walk in the Mapleton National Park but you don’t have to walk the whole 58km as this section is just 1.5km down to the falls.
+This hike is part of the Sunshine Coast Hinterland Great Walk in the Mapleton National Park.
+If you don't feel like walking the WHOLE 58km, we've got good news: this section is just a short hike down to the falls.
+Better yet, the walk itself is relatively quiet, so you might end up with the trail all to yourself.